arvarghese/blog/_posts/2016-09-02-tesla-delivered.markdown

 author: "Arun Varghese"
 category: cars
 tags: [tesla,models,mods]
 clipping: Every morning I check my Tesla account for updates on the status of my car.
-Two weeks ago when I checked I finally saw the status that I've been waiting for for TWO months...
+Two weeks ago when I checked I finally saw the status that I've been waiting for for TWO months.
+I went in on August 29th to pick it up.
+I didn't really pay attention to any of the walkthrough though as I was too distracted at how amazing it looked and thinking of all the different mods that I wanted to start on...
 ---

 Every morning I check my Tesla account for updates on the status of my car.
 Two weeks ago when I checked I finally saw the status that I've been waiting for for TWO months: